Parent Resources

 What kinds of accommodations are offered?

 Accommodations are individualized to address specific functional limitations resulting from a disability.
-For an extensive list click here.
 Examples of reasonable accommodations include, but are not limited to:

 - Reduced distraction for testing